-- Visit interesting and exciting places, such as the CDC Museum and Georgia Institute of Technology, to learn more about Atlanta's research community
+- Visit interesting and exciting places, such as CDC Museum, Emory Proton Therapy Center and Georgia Institute of Technology, to learn more about Atlanta's research community

-- Attend lectures given by Winship oncologists to gain a better understanding of the breadth of cancer research
+- Attend lectures every Tuesday and Thursday given by Winship oncologists to gain a better understanding of the breadth of cancer research

 - Witness the daily operations of Georgia's only National Cancer Institute-designated Comprehensive Cancer Center